 Setting Training-Specific Goals

-As I mentioned in my Keys To Chasing Your Dreams Blog, setting goals is the first way to get you closer to your dreams.
-Setting daily goals is the first step to getting closer.
+As I mentioned in my Tips To Fulfilling your Dreams Blog (**hyperlink**), setting goals is the first way to get you closer to your dreams.
+Setting daily goals is the first step to getting step closer.
 I set training-specific goals every session.
 Some of my goals include working on my first touch, or working on my shooting, because I know in time, focusing on specific areas daily I will become a better footballer.
-Setting training-specific goals ensure that I am making the most of every session – instead of just rolling through the motions.
+Setting training-specific goals ensure my I am making the most of every session – instead of just rolling through the motions.